Town of Forest City posts weekly activities calendar during COVID-19 pandemic

-Forest City, N.C.
-(WSPA)- The town of Forest City is creating a themed weekly calendar of activities for families to use during the COVID-19 outbreak.
+FOREST CITY, N.C.
+(WSPA) – The Town of Forest City has been creating a themed weekly calendar of activities for families to use during the COVID-19 outbreak.

-Marketing and Events Coordinator Courtney Ashley said the idea behind the calendar is to create supplemental content for parents and caretakers as they navigate teaching and entertaining kids from quarantine.
+Marketing and Events Coordinator Courtney Ashley said the idea behind the calendar is to create supplemental content for parents and caretakers as they navigate teaching and entertaining kids while in quarantine.

 Ashley said each activity can be done from home in a safe way and helps to promote physical health and wellness.